Sahara cocaine plane

 By Jan Koppen

-Ten years ago, a burnt-out Boeing 727 was discovered abandoned in the Saharan desert of Mali in west Africa.
-As I'm always interested in the weal and woe of mysterious OldJets, I started to dig a bit deeper in this 'cold case'.
-It appeared a complex matter with a high shell game factor of registrations and construction numbers.
-Lets refresh our memory and see what the press had published about this mystery.
+Ten years ago, a burnt-out Boeing 727 was discovered abandoned in Mali's Saharan desert in west Africa.
+As I'm always interested in the weal and woe of mysterious OldJets, I started to dig a bit deeper into this 'cold case.'
+It appeared a complicated matter with a high shell game factor of registrations and construction numbers.
+Let us refresh our memory and see what the press had published about this mystery.

 A news agency told us the following:

 The UN is investigating the crash in the Sahara desert of a cargo plane, which is thought to have been carrying cocaine from Venezuela.

 Alexandre Schmidt from the UN drugs agency told the a news agency that the plane could have carried up to 10 tonnes of cocaine, which has not been found.
 West Africa has become a major transit point for Latin American cocaine.
 But Mr Schmidt said the size of the plane which crashed in Mali, near Gao, came as "a complete surprise".

 He said that the engine numbers were being checked to confirm the type of plane and whether it had originated in Venezuela.